Veterans Resource Center

 - If you currently receive VA Education Benefits or have received benefits in the past, you will be notified by the Registrar's Office when you are eligible to register.
 After you receive email notification, you can contact your advisor to obtain your priority registration code.

-- If you do not currently utilize VA Education Benefits, contact Giselle Bermudez in the Office of Financial Aid to initiate priority registration.
+- If you do not currently utilize VA Education Benefits, contact Emi Alvarez in the Office of Financial Aid to initiate priority registration.
 A DD214 may be required for proof of veteran status.
 Once your status has been confirmed you can contact your advisor to obtain your priority registration code.

 - Dependents and Spouses receiving VA Education Benefits are not eligible for priority registration.